-Over the last year, after talking to many clients about estate tax planning, even though the New York State estate tax law was changed on March 31, 2014, many people paid no attention to the changes.
+Over the last year, after talking to many clients about estate tax planning, it became clear that even though the New York State estate tax law was changed on March 31, 2014, many people paid no attention to the changes.

-It is important for NY residents to consider, that if gifting is part of their estate plan, whether changes in that strategy is warranted.
+It is important for NY residents for whom gifting is part of their estate plan whether changes in that strategy are warranted.

 Any property you leave to your spouse is exempt from both state and federal estate tax, no matter how large the amount.
 NY estate tax law fails to adopt one of the most significant provisions of the federal estate tax law, portability.
 Portability allows a surviving spouse the use of the unused federal gift and estate tax exemption of his or her’s deceased spouse.
 This provision allows married couples to take advantage of both spouses’ exemptions without significant tax planning.
 Since New York does not recognize portability, spouses will still need to use estate planning techniques (such a credit shelter trusts and separate spousal assets) to ensure that both of their New York exemptions are used.